xiaodongyang/xiaodongyang.github.io/index.md

 > One full (oral) paper on video classification is accepted by ACM Multimedia 2016.

 > One paper on action recognition is accepted by TPAMI.

-> One paper on dynamic hand gesture recognition is accepted by CVPR 2016.

 > [More Archived](/news)